The opening passage from what is currently chapter ten of my upcoming book. At the moment in ‘first draft’ stage and un-edited…

 Like the Queen, in my house, I have a loo brush in every toilet.
 All one of them.
 I, like Ee-Liz-A-Beth find them pretty disgusting but (unlike Elizabeth) a necessary evil.
 To reduce the vileness I have bleach in the container you put the brush in.
 That way I figure the brush is permanently being cleaned.
 Sure, it’s going to get shitty but at least I’m attempting to lessen the germs and vileness.

 I’d loved Elizabeth for years.
 I mean really loved.
 Really really loved.
 Could I live in a house where the loo brush was banned, even for a short two weeks?
 I was going to find out.
 I wondered to myself, if things had been different, would Elizabeth and I have argued about loo brushes had we ever lived together in our own house.
-We had certainly discussed living together once-upon-a-time.
+We had certainly discussed living together once-upon-a-time, we even discussed marriage!
 Who would have won?
 Would I have capitulated and lived in a loo brush free house, buying gallons of bleach on a weekly basis?
 I have no idea.